4pplet/SHKB/README.md

 - Prototype round 2 of Rev A. PCB produced and delivered to testers, currently 5 PCB's being used, two HHKB JP, three regular ANSI.
 So far working great.
 - 2021-03-16: New proto-run being made with some changed components better suited for manufacturing and connectors that better fits custom projects.
 - 2021-06-29: New proto-run being made with fixed issues on the USB-A connectors introduced in revision B1.
 Minor trace-tweaks and a new inductor for the 1.1v regulator.
+- Small production run planned sometime in the beginning of next year

 ## Status - Lite (USB 2.0):
 - 2022-03-16: Initial prototype round ordered for mini-version.
 Tested and one bug found.